 For my non-fiction clients, I edit legal texts, financial reports, Canadian history, and academic theses, among other things.
-Here, the focus is typically on logical structure and clarity; reducing jargon and presenting information in a way that is easy to navigate is paramount.
+Here, the focus is typically on logical structure and clarity, reducing jargon, and presenting information in a way that is easy to navigate.

 In fiction, I specialize in speculative fiction, particularly science fiction and mythic (mythology-based) fantasy.
 Stories in these genres tend to be somewhat idiosyncratic and may include lingo and languages of their own; mythic fiction in particular often feels like a fairy tale or an epic drama, according to the mythology drawn from.
 It is critical that these unique features be preserved while still making the stories accessible to the reader.

-Whatever you write, my job is to make sure your words say precisely what you mean in a way that will captivate your readers.
+Whatever you write, my job is to make sure your writing is precise, concise, and captivating.

 “This is how you do it: you sit down at the keyboard and you put one word after another until its done.
 It’s that easy, and that hard.”